Radoslav Pavlović Radinović: Remaining days and death

 At the beginning of 1440, Radoslav Pavlović owed the sultan a large sum of money, for which he gave Trebinje and Vrm to Stjepan Vukčić on the condition that Stjepan pays Radoslav's debt to sultan.
 In March 1440, Stjepan captured Trebinje.
 War broke out, and Radoslav and Stjepan sued at Porte.
 Radoslav Pavlović died at the end of March 1441.
-He was succeeded by his eldest son Ivaniš Pavlović, however being too young to rule, his mother, Radoslav's widow and sister of Stjepan vukčić, ruled as regent for time being.
-Immediately after Radoslav's death, the Pavlovićs lost their last property in the south - Klobuk fortress.
+He was succeeded by his eldest son Ivaniš Pavlović, however being too young to rule, his mother, Radoslav's widow and sister of Stjepan Vukčić, ruled as regent for time being.
+Immediately after Radoslav's death, the Pavlović's lost their last property in the south - Klobuk fortress.

 Personal life and issue

-Radoslav Pavlović was the second son of Knyaz Pavle Radinović, who had another, older son, Petar I (1415—1420), Knyaz, later Duke.
+Radoslav Pavlović was the second son of knez Pavle Radinović, who had another, older son and Radosav's brother, Petar I (1415–1420), knez, later vojvoda.

 He was married to Teodora Vukčić, the daughter of Vukac Hranić from the Kosača family (niece of Sandalj Hranić and sister of Stjepan Vukčić Kosača) with whom he had three sons: